-1. Behind-the-meter storage may be sited to further address loads at the respective substations.
-This analysis has not yet been completed; refer to Section 3.6.3 for discussion.

-2. Footprint calculations are based on Tesla 2017 product specifications and assume that approximately 72 sq ft is needed per 50 kW/210 kWh power pack.
+- 1. Behind-the-meter storage may be sited to further address loads at the respective substations.
+This analysis has not yet been completed; rRefer to Section 3.6.3 for discussion. - Footprint size estimates based on lithium-ion technology.
+Since publication of the Draft ASR, lithium-ion battery storage technology has advanced substantially and the space needed for lithium-ion battery facilities has been reduced by roughly 40 percent.
+Footprint calculations are based on Tesla 2017 product specifications and assume that approximately 72 sq ft is needed per 50 kW/210 kWh power pack.
 An additional 25 percent extra space is then assumed to be needed for roads, buildings, and parking on the Battery Energy Storage System site.
-Tesla PowerPacks were used for the purposes of this analysis, but other providers could have been selected.

-3. PG&E's Distribution Deferral Opportunity Report listed Paso Robles 1103 as one of the feeders forecast to overload but omitted Paso Robles 1102 and Atascadero 1103 (PG&E 2019).
+Tesla PowerPacks were used for the purposes of this analysis, but other providers could have been selected. - PG&E's Distribution Deferral Opportunity Report listed Paso Robles 1103 as one of the feeders forecast to overload but omitted Paso Robles 1102 and Atascadero 1103 (PG&E 2019).

-Source: Kevala Analytics, Inc. 2018
+Source: Kevala 2018

-As shown in Table 3-8, assuming a 4-hour duration for BESSs, implementation of the Example Storage Solution would involve the installation of 320 battery packs (each providing 50 kW/210 kWh), which would occupy 0.66 acres.
+As shown in Table 3-8, assuming a 4-hour duration for BESSs, implementation of the Example Storage Solution would involve the installation of BESSs320 battery packs (each providing 50 kW/210 kWh), which would occupy a total of 0.466 acres (assuming use of lithium-ion technology).
 This assumes that 25 percent extra space would be needed at the BESS site for site development (e.g., road, parking, etc.).

 Practically, BESSs could be deployed at the substation (preferable) or on sites along the feeders.
 The siting criteria described in Section 3.6.1 for Alternative BS-1 also generally apply to FTM BESSs targeting the distribution need under Alternative BS-2.
 As shown in Table 3-5, space appears to be available in immediate proximity to the existing Templeton and Atascadero substations.
 A portion of the needed storage could be deployed at these locations to meet projected load increases on target feeders emanating from these substations.
-The preliminary site screening identified 5 sites within 0.75-mile of Paso Robles Substation that could be suitable for BESS facilities.
+The preliminary site screening identified 5 sites within 0.75-mile of Paso Robles Substation that could be suitable for BESS facilities, although one of these sites was eliminated based on comments received on the Draft ASR.

 In a practical sense, BESS facilities under Alternative BS-2 would function to "shave" peak loads during periods when energy use along these feeders is high (i.e., reduce peak loads during the summer) to relieve pressure on the area substations and feeders.
-Although designs have not yet been developed, BESSs may be sited outdoors on concrete slabs or integrated into buildings, as shown on Figure 3-13.
+Although designs have not yet been developed, BESSs may be sited outdoors on concrete slabs or integrated into buildings, as shown on Figure 3-1513.